 - It is a Hadith which does not meet all the conditions of soundness.

-- A person must explicitly say it’s a weak Hadith when narrating it or at least allude to it.
+- A person must explicitly say it is a weak Hadith when narrating it or at least allude to it.

-- A person must not believe that it is definitely a statement of the Prophet ﷺ when narrating it but should know that this is a possibility rather than a matter of fact.
+- A person must not believe that it is definitely a statement of the Prophet ﷺ when narrating it.
+Instead, the person should recognise that this is a possibility rather than a matter of fact.

 - A weak Hadith cannot be used to establish a new matter that is not found in the Quran or authentic Hadith.